Ovotesticular syndrome

 Ovotesticular syndrome (also known as ovotesticular disorder or OT-DSD) is a rare congenital condition where an individual is born with both ovarian and testicular tissue.
-It is one of the rarest disorders of sex development (DSDs), with only 500 reported cases.
+It is one of the rarest intersex variations, with an incidence rate of approximately one in 100,000 live births.
 Commonly, one or both gonads is an ovotestis containing both types of tissue.
 Although it is similar in some ways to mixed gonadal dysgenesis, the conditions can be distinguished histologically.

 Terminology

 In the past, ovotesticular syndrome was referred to as true hermaphroditism, which is considered outdated, and is also considered misleading by some medical and advocacy groups.
-The term hermaphroditism describes species that have functional sets of both male and female organs, and thus can produce both sperm and ova, which does not occur in humans.
+The term hermaphroditism describes species that have functional sets of both male and female organs, and thus can produce both sperm and ova, which is extremely rare in humans.